comtrya/comtrya.dev/core/manifests/actions/binaries/binary.github.md

 # Run

+Downloads a binary from a github `repository` into a local `directory`.

 | Key          | Typ    | Optional | Description                           |
 | :----------- | :----- | :------- | :------------------------------------ |
 | `action`     | string | no       | `binary.github`                       |